-Specifically, Peoples seeks confidential classification for the column "Cents Per Therm" in lines 6-19 of Schedule A-7P.
+Specifically, Peoples seeks confidential classification for the information in lines 7-18 of column K ("Cents Per Therm") of Schedule A-7P.
 Peoples argues that this information is contractual data, the disclosure of which "would impair the efforts of [Peoples] to contract for goods or services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.
 The information shows the weighted average prices Peoples paid to its suppliers for gas during the month shown.
-Knowledge of the prices Peoples paid its suppliers during this period could give other competing suppliers information which could be used to control gas pricing.
-This is because these suppliers could all quote a particular price (which in all likelihood would equal or exceed the price paid by Peoples), or these suppliers could adhere to the price offered by a Peoples supplier.
+Peoples argues that knowledge of these prices could give other competing suppliers information which could be used to control gas pricing, because these suppliers could all quote a particular price (which in all likelihood would equal or exceed the price paid by Peoples), or could adhere to the price offered by a Peoples supplier.
 Even though this information is the weighted average price, suppliers would most probably refuse to sell gas at prices lower than this average price.
 Disclosing the weighted average cost could also keep suppliers from making price concessions.
 Peoples argues that the end result of disclosure is reasonably likely to be increased gas prices, which would result in increased rates to Peoples' ratepayers.
-I agree.

-Concerning Schedule A-7P, Peoples also seeks confidential treatment for lines 1-19 of the columns for "System Supply", "End Use", "Total Purchased", "Direct Supplier Commodity", "Demand Cost", and "Pipeline Commodity Charges".
-This data is an algebraic function of the price per therm paid by Peoples for lines 6-19 of the column "Cents Per Therm.
-The publication of these columns together, or independently, could allow suppliers to derive the prices Peoples paid to its suppliers during the month.
-Peoples argues that disclosure of this information could enable a supplier to derive contractual information which "would impair the efforts of [Peoples] to contract for goods or services on favorable terms."
-Section 366.093(3) (d), Florida Statutes.
-I agree.
+Regarding Schedule A-7P, Peoples also seeks confidential treatment for lines 1-19 of columns E-J ("System Supply", "End Use", "Total Purchased", "Direct Supplier Commodity", "Demand Cost", and "Pipeline Commodity Charges").
+This data is an algebraic function of the price per therm paid by Peoples on lines 7-15 of column K ("Cents Per Therm").
+Peoples argues that the publication of these columns together, or independently, could allow suppliers to derive the prices Peoples paid to its suppliers during the month.
+Peoples asserts that disclosure of this information could enable a supplier to derive contractual information which "would impair the efforts of [Peoples] to contract for goods or services on favorable terms."
+Section 366.093(3)(d), Florida Statutes.

-Concerning Schedule A-7P, Peoples also seeks confidential treatment for lines 6-19 of the column "Purchased From".
+Regarding Schedule A-7P, Peoples also seeks confidential treatment for lines 7-18 of column B ("Purchased From").
 Peoples argues that disclosing the names of Peoples suppliers would be detrimental to the interests of Peoples and its ratepayers since it would provide competitors with a list of prospective suppliers.
 Peoples also argues that a third party could use such information to interject itself as a middleman between Peoples and the supplier.
 In either case, Peoples argues, the end result is reasonably likely to be increased gas prices, and therefore an increased cost of gas which Peoples must recover from its ratepayers.
-I agree.